-If detonation takes place after a drop of 5 m or less, the test result is "+" and the liquid is considered too dangerous to be transported.
+If detonation takes place after a drop of 5 m or less, the test result is "+" and the liquid is considered too dangerous to be transported shall be classified as an unstable explosive and is not permitted for transport.

-Where there is a local reaction without detonation after a 5 m drop, the test result is "-" but metal packaging should not be used unless its suitability for transport has been demonstrated to be safe to the satisfaction of the competent authority.
+Where there is a local reaction without detonation after a 5 m drop, the test result is "-" but metal packaging should not be used unless its application suitability for transport has been demonstrated to be safe to the satisfaction of the competent authority.

-If there is no reaction after a drop from 5 m, the test result is "-" and it is considered that the liquid can be transported in any form of packaging suitable for liquids.
+If there is no reaction after a drop from 5 m, the test result is "-" and it is considered that the liquid can be transported included in the class of explosives in any form of packaging suitable for liquids.